-DHIL.
-EMERT
+DHIL EMERT

 FANCY BOOT & SHOEMAKER.
 Shop in Walters building, Cor.
-Elm and Walnut streets, Is prepared to do all kinds of custom work from the finest to the coarsest and guarantees his work to give perfect satisfaction.
-Prompt attention given to mending, and prices rea-
+Elm and Walnut streets, Is prepared to do all and walnut street, is properly a sinds of custom work from the fluest to the coarsest and guarantees his work to give perfect satisfaction.
+Prompt attention given to mending, and prices reasonable to the coarsest of the custom street in the

-LORENZO FULTON,
+LORENZO FULTON.

-Manufacturer of and Dealer in HARNESS, COLLARS, BRIDLES, And all kinds of

-HORSE FURNISHING GOODS.
+Manufacturer of and Dealer in HARNESS, COLLARS, BRIDLES, And all kinds of HORSE FURNISHING GOODS.
+TIONESTA.
+PA.

-PISOS CURE FOR CURES WHERE ALL ELSE FAILS Best Cough Symp, Tastes Good, Use in time.
+PISO'S CURE FOR CURES WHERE ALL ELSE FAILS Best Cough Syrup.
+Tastes Good.
+Use in time.
 Sold by druggists.
+CONSUMPTION